fskv_reg Kernel Service

 kv_setattr() callout function

-variants of those system calls (for example, fchown
+variants of those system calls (for example, fchown, fchmod, and

 #include <sys/vattr.h>